thedvdev/WebScrapingTool/README.md

 # Web Scraping Tool

+## About

 **Web Scraping Tool** - a tool that can scrape data from websites and save it in a structured format (e.g. CSV, TXT).
 This can be useful for extracting data from online sources for analysis or research purposes.

 - Basically, it's searching things like 'Title', 'Price', 'Description', 'Image URL' and saves them into .csv file, pretty simple.

-**For this to work you should install BeautifulSoup library:**
+It's just an example of getting data from sites, so feel free to copy and edit.

+## Installation
 ```
 pip install beautifulsoup4
 ```
-> It's just an example of getting data from sites, so feel free to copy and edit.